particle-iot/docs/src/content/getting-started/cloud/function-publish-demo.md

 You can find all of your sandbox products in the {{webhook-demo-link link="sandbox/products" text="productsTab"}} in the Particle console.

+### Start demo

+Starting the demo will start monitoring events and set up the product you have selected.

+{{> webhook-demo-start mode="function-publish" options="noTracker"}}

 ### Product setup